za3k/qr-backup/docs/INSTALL.md

 - A webcam or scanner
 - imagemagick
 - zbar
-- gpg (if restoring an encrypted backup)
+- gnupg2 (if restoring an encrypted backup)